-- 55. Plaintiff R.I.L.R. is the mother of Plaintiffs J.L.S., who is seven years old, and K.L.S., who is 16 years old.
-They are natives of El Salvador. - 56.
+- 56. Plaintiff R.I.L.R. is the mother of Plaintiffs J.L.S., who is seven years old, and K.L.S., who is 16 years old.
+They are natives of El Salvador. - 57.
 They fled El Salvador because of abuse at the hands of R.I.L.R.'s domestic partner, J.L.S. and K.L.S's father, with whom they all lived.
 R.I.L.R. was afraid for her life and for the lives of her children.
 R.I.L.R.'s domestic partner is a gang member in the Mara Salvatrucha (MS or MS-13).
-He physically, verbally, and emotionally abused R.I.L.R. and threatened to kill J.L.S. and K.L.S. - 57.
-Plaintiffs R.I.L.R., J.L.S., and K.L.S. came to the United States to seek refuge.
+He physically, verbally, and emotionally abused R.I.L.R. and threatened to kill J.L.S. and K.L.S.

+- 58. Plaintiffs R.I.L.R., J.L.S., and K.L.S. came to the United States to seek refuge.
 They were arrested after entering the United States on October 30, 2014.
-They were then moved to the Karnes detention facility, where they remain to this day. - 58.
-On approximately November 10 or 11, 2014, an asylum officer determined that Plaintiff R.I.L.R. has a credible fear of persecution that could entitle her and her children to asylum, and the family was referred for removal proceedings before an IJ. - 59.
-Nonetheless, DHS ordered that Plaintiff R.I.L.R. and her children remain detained pursuant to its No-Release Policy, without any individualized determination of flight risk and danger to the community.
-Since that time, R.I.L.R., J.L.S., and K.L.S. have been in detention for nearly six weeks.
-Plaintiffs R.I.L.R., J.L.S., and K.L.S have suffered poor conditions of detention.
-J.L.S., and K.L.S. are unable to eat or sleep well and K.L.S. wakes up crying that she wants to get out of detention.
-The time Plaintiffs R.I.L.R., J.L.S., and K.L.S. have spent in detention, where they do not feel safe, has compounded the trauma they suffered in El Salvador.

-- 60. Plaintiff R.I.L.R.'s mother lives in Houston, Texas, has lawful status, and has agreed to house and support Plaintiff R.I.L.R. and her children.
-Plaintiff R.I.L.R.'s mother is willing to make sure Plaintiff R.I.L.R. and her children travel to any appointment with immigration authorities.
-Plaintiff R.I.L.R. understands that she and her children must abide by all orders by immigration officials and intends to do so. - 61.
+They were then moved to the Karnes detention facility, where they were detained for more than nine weeks. - 59.
+On approximately November 10 or 11, 2014, an ICE officer informed Plaintiff R.I.L.R. that she had established a credible fear of persecution that could entitle her and her children to asylum, and the family was referred for removal proceedings before an IJ. - 60.
+Nonetheless, DHS ordered that Plaintiff R.I.L.R. and her children remain detained pursuant to its No-Release Policy, without any individualized determination of flight risk and danger to the community. - 61.
+Plaintiffs R.I.L.R., J.L.S., and K.L.S endured poor conditions of detention.
+J.L.S. and K.L.S. were unable to eat or sleep well and K.L.S. woke up crying that she wanted to get out of detention.
+The time Plaintiffs R.I.L.R., J.L.S., and K.L.S. spent in detention compounded the trauma they suffered in El Salvador. - 62.
+R.I.L.R., J.L.S., and K.L.S. were forced to remain in detention despite the fact that Plaintiff R.I.L.R.'s mother lives in Houston, Texas, has lawful status, and agreed to house and support Plaintiff R.I.L.R. and her children.
+Plaintiff R.I.L.R.'s mother was willing to make sure Plaintiff R.I.L.R. and her children travel to any appointment with immigration authorities.
+Plaintiff R.I.L.R. understood that she and her children must abide by all orders by immigration officials and intends to do so. - 63.
 Plaintiffs R.I.L.R, J.L.S., and K.L.S. have no criminal convictions and pose no threat to public safety.